PranayjitSingh/speech_translator/README.md

 # speech_translator
-Translates speech from a specified language to a specified other languages.
+Translates speech from a specified language to another specified language.

 Uses various apis to:
   1. Speech to text (speech_recognition)